JulianGarcia04/Microfrontend-demo/README.md

 </p>

+# technologies

+  - NextJS (authentication folder)
+  - Quasar Framework (dashboard and checkout folder)
+  - firebase
+  - firebase emulator

+# Why firebase
+I used firebase because the proposal of the project was create a system of authentication with firebase auth where can share the state auth between differents projects, but the auth methods dont provide this mode, the unique solution is do a custom token authenticator with firebase, but i want test doing a solution using microfrotends then because that the project is firebase sdk

 # Conclusion
 Module federation plugin in differents frameworks such us Vue, react; or frameworks hardest such us Quasar or NextJS module federation dont work and I undertand because microfrontend architecture has a usecase with context in where the differents